Are Sperm Counts Falling?

 The Issue of Falling Sperm Counts

-In the mid 1990s, a paper was published that suggested that the average sperm counts of healthy men had fallen over the past 50 years.
-This started the whole debate on this issue.
+In the mid-1990s, a published study suggested that the average sperm counts of healthy men had fallen over the past 50 years.
+This started the debate on this issue.
 The paper reviewed the findings from various studies done from 1938-1991 and found a decrease in sperm counts over time.
-Importantly, the data from the early part of this period was primarily from New York, while the later data was from Europe, with a large portion from Third World countries.
+Importantly, the data from the early part of this period was primarily from New York, while the later data was from Europe, with a large portion from developing countries.
 They concluded that sperm counts had fallen over the past 50 years around the world.
 This paper, combined with the fact that the World Health Organization has lowered what is considered to be a “low” sperm count from 60 million sperm/mL to 15 million sperm/mL over the last two decades, has generated significant worldwide concern.

 My Take on the Falling Sperm Count Issue